JohnVersus/nextjs_solana_auth_api/README.md

 ## Start local server

 Run the development server in port 8000 as the `NEXTAUTH_URL` in env.local file is set to this port.
-Can be updated to the required port.
+This can be updated to the required port after changing the `NEXTAUTH_URL` in the env.local fuile.

 ```bash
 yarn run dev -p 8000
 ```

-Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.
+Open [http://localhost:8000](http://localhost:8000) with your browser to see the and

 ## Learn More